kellyky/mastermind/README.md

 # mastermind
-Link Wordle but for colors.
-You have 12 guesses to break the 4-color code sequence.
+A text-based game where you (or the computer) has to break a 4-color code. i.e. link Wordle but for colors.
+You have 12 attempts.

 - If you guess a correct color in the correct place, you get a red peg
 - If you guess a correct color in the incorrect place, you get a white peg